 If you decide to go down the sponsorship route, check out my tips on how to get people to sponsor you for more advice to keep the donations coming in.

 #2 Do a real-time collection

-At the very least, create a small piece of paper with your challenge and donation details that you can hand out to people you pass.
+If you are doing a challenge, create a small piece of paper with your challenge and donation details on that you can hand out to people you pass.
 We did this on Kicking the States and donations from people we passed probably made up about 25-30% of the total.

 Check out my tips for organising a fundraising event if you plan to go down this route.

-One of my suggestions for easy fundraising ideas for small groups is simply to sell things!
+One of my suggestions for easy fundraiser ideas for small groups or individuals is to simply to sell things!

 - at a school